 Continuing into the future

-Anyone working in compliance today can tell you how vital it is to have an analytics program to provide deep and relevant insights, improve efficiencies and reduce manual and repetitive tasks; however, launching and sustaining such program can be easier said than done.
+Anyone working in compliance today can tell you how vital it is to have an analytics program to provide deep and relevant insights, improve efficiencies and reduce manual and repetitive tasks; however, launching and sustaining such a program can be easier said than done.

 To build a robust, sustainable compliance analytics program, you must take the first steps to get the right people involved, review their processes for effectiveness and simplify overly complicated procedures.
 Once you have done this, you can then launch an analytics program and eventually grow it – evolving from standard, rules-based analytics to identify control exceptions to advanced analytics such as anomaly detection, network linking and predictive analytics for more sophisticated suspicious behavior monitoring and prevention.